shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

   }
 ```

-1. **Voting the candidates** - We made a vote\(\) function.
+* **Voting the candidates** - We made a vote\(\) function.
 It takes candidateId as an argument and increments vote of the respective candidate.
-It requires two things, viz. voter should not have voted in the particular election by checking `boolean` accross the `voters` mapping and `candidateId` should be a valid one, i.e. `1 <= candidateId <= candiatesCount`.
+It requires two things, viz. voter should not have voted in the particular election by checking `boolean` across the `voters` mapping and `candidateId` should be a valid one, i.e. `1 <= candidateId <= candidatesCount`.

 ```javascript
   //Public vote function for voting a candidate